mprechtl/separator-oracle/README.md

 }
 ```

-If you change the amount of the separators, then a `SeparatorException` is thrown:
+If you change the amount of the separators, then a `SeparatorException` is thrown (it is called `ValueError` in our separator oracle):

 ```
 {